trimble-oss/tierceron/installation/trcshhive/trcshz/trc_templates/Hive/KernelZ/README.md

 # OAuth/JWT Configuration for trcsh

-This configuration enables browser-based OAuth authentication for trcsh using Trimble ID and Vault JWT auth.
+This configuration enables browser-based OAuth authentication for trcsh using an oauth identity provider and Vault JWT auth.

 ## Configuration Files